 Duke University History

-The Rubenstein Library holds the personal papers of more than 50 significant economists including Kenneth Arrow, Carl Menger, Franco Modigliani, Oskar Morgenstern and Paul Samuelson, as well as the records of several organizations and journals such as the American Economic Association.
-These collections offer a valuable resource to researchers in the history of economic thought, particularly for those interested in the 20th century.
-See the Economists’ Papers Project for a full inventory of individuals and organizations whose papers and records are held at the Rubenstein Library.
+The Economists’ Papers Archive preserves the personal papers of more than 50 significant economists including Kenneth Arrow, Carl Menger, Franco Modigliani, Oskar Morgenstern, and Paul Samuelson, as well as the records of several journals and organizations such as the American Economic Association.

 The Rubenstein Library’s German collections are broad in scope and range from medieval to modern materials.
-Significant areas of strength include materials produced between 1600 and 1800 and 1900 and 1945.
-The German Baroque period is highlighted by the Harold Jantz Collection which contains more than 7,500 German titles and circa 5,000 titles published between 1600 and 1800.
-Twentieth-century materials include German-Jewish culture, illustrated serials, newspapers, NSDAP materials, political propaganda and science fiction.
+The German Baroque period is highlighted by the Harold Jantz Collection which contains circa 5,000 titles published between 1600 and 1800.
+Twentieth-century materials include German-Jewish culture, newspapers, WWII materials, and science fiction.

-The Human Rights Archive partners with the human rights community to preserve the history and legacy of human rights around the world.
-Its archival partners include artists, grassroots organizations and transnational NGOs, human rights advocates and religious and political leaders.
-The Human Rights Archive’s collections document the impact that organizations and individuals have had on government policy in support of human rights, the important role that these organizations and individuals have played in the development and transformation of the international human rights movement and the articulation of U.S. social justice movements with the international human rights community.
+The Human Rights Archive documents the impact that organizations and individuals have had on government policy in support of human rights, the important role that these organizations and individuals have played in the development and transformation of the international human rights movement and the articulation of U.S. social justice movements with the international human rights community.

-The Rubenstein Library collects rare print and manuscript material documenting LGBTQ history and culture, primarily in the American South in the 20th century, with a particular emphasis on literature, political activism and publishing.
-These materials are a part of each major collecting initiative, and collections include the Atlanta Lesbian Feminist Alliance Archives and Periodicals Collection, the Dorothy Allison Papers, the Front Page Records, the International Center for Transitional Justice Records, the Jim Sears Papers, the Milo Guthrie Papers, the North Carolina Lesbian and Gay Health Project Records, the papers of notable Durham and North Carolina-based activists and organizations, the William Gedney Photographs and Writings, extensive periodical holdings and collections of lesbian and gay male pulp fiction.
+The library holds rare print and manuscript material documenting LGBTQ history and culture with an emphasis on literature, political activism, and publishing.
+Highlights include the Atlanta Lesbian Feminist Alliance Archives and Periodicals Collection, the Dorothy Allison Papers, the James Sears Papers, the North Carolina Lesbian and Gay Health Project Records, and the Southerners on New Ground Records, as well as collections of lesbian and gay male pulp fiction.

 Women’s History and Culture